obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 > `control`, `render`, and `action` on a single definition are mutually exclusive.
 TypeScript will reject more than one.

 > [!warning] Keep `getSettingDefinitions()` cheap
-> The framework calls `getSettingDefinitions()` every time the tab updates AND once when the tab is registered (to index settings for global search).
+> `getSettingDefinitions()` is called every time the tab updates AND once when the tab is registered (to index settings for global search).
 Don't perform file reads, network calls, or expensive computation here.
 Move heavy work into `render` callbacks, which run only when the row is drawn.

 ## Control types

 A `control` definition reads and writes one key on your settings object.
-The framework handles `saveData()` for you.
+Obsidian handles `saveData()` for you.

 | Type | Stored value | Notes |
 | --- | --- | --- |